MOSH-Insa-Toulouse/2021_2022_Grindal_Mariez/README.md

 > If we simulate the impact of the noise from sector (50 Hz), we obtain the curves below.
 <img src="Illustrations/transient_sim_with_noise.png" width="900" />

-The folder "Electrical simulation and schematic" contains the LT-Spice files used into different simulations.
+The folder "2021_2022_Grindal_Mariez//" contains the LT-Spice files used into different simulations.

 # 3. PCB conception on _KiCad_
 Once the electrical circuit is done, we have to make the PCB conception to get the final circuit.
 First, we did the schematic in *KiCad*.
 Then, we build the PCB plane by adding the references and dimensions of each components.
 The final step is to print the PCB card with different processes.